littlebtc/homework-201806pt2/README.md

 * SQL schema available in `init.sql`.

-* Since Node 6.x did not have async/await support, you need to transform using Babel:
+* Since Node 6.x did not have async/await support, you need to transform using Babel.

+For example:

     yarn
     yarn babel index.js --out-file app.js